🐶 Scam Guide · 2026 · Everywhere

 Facebook Marketplace / Craigslist Puppy Listing — comic illustration

 Puppy listings on Facebook Marketplace and Craigslist follow the same mechanic as fake-breeder-website scams: below-market price, refuses in-person inspection, escalating fees after deposit, payment via Zelle/Venmo/wire only.
-The platforms have minimal seller verification.
+The platforms have minimal seller verification, and Facebook buy/sell groups are often run by scam admins who route every inquiry through a Zelle deposit.
 Variant overlaps with our marketplace-scams-fb-craigslist guide.

 🆘 What to Do If You've Been Scammed